-Pyromania is unlike any other festival on this list because it culminates in the midwest’s largest fireworks show.
+Pyromania is unlike any other festival on this list because it culminates in the Midwest’s largest fireworks show.
 Guests will enjoy a day full of fun events including a car show, K-9 demonstrations, live music, and a huge corn maze.
 Then at night the main show begins with more than two hours of stunning fireworks set to music.
 Watch in awe as the night sky lights up in gorgeous colors, creating the perfect ending to a day of fun.
 The festivities take place at Cedar Lake Cellars.

 O’Fallon Fall Fest — O’Fallon, MO

 Kick off the O’Fallon Fall Fest Friday with a dance party featuring music from some of the St. Louis area's best local bands.
 Saturday will feature a host of events, from acoustic performances, specialty vendor booths boasting jewelry, clothing, homemade crafts and art and decor, and mouthwatering food and drink options.
 Take a tour of the O'Fallon Historical Society's Log Cabin Museum or take part in the 5K run to round out your weekend of fun.
 The festivities also include music from the Moore Family Bluegrass Band, George Portz & The Friends of Bluegrass, Fiddlers Frolic, and even chainsaw carving demonstrations.
 Kids' activities include a hay bale maze, petting zoo, and a pumpkin decorating station.

 Fall Harvest Festival — De Soto, MO

 September 21 - September 22, 2019